levoneac/First_compression/README.md

 # First_compression
-My first time trying to create a text compressor :D This was a little project i did during the christmas holidays of 2023, after watching [computerphiles videos on huffman encoding and lz77](https://www.youtube.com/watch?v=umTbivyJoiI)
+My first time trying to create a text compressor
+This was a little project i did during the christmas holidays of 2023, after watching [computerphiles videos on huffman encoding and lz77](https://www.youtube.com/watch?v=umTbivyJoiI)

-Its very slow(partly thanks to it being in python) and the solutions are probably very bad, but i wanted to do it without any help other than the videos.
+Its very slow(partly thanks to it being in python), but i wanted to do it without any help other than the videos.
 The files also need to be quite big for it to be of any use (around 1MB).

-A textfile of 1141KB got compressed into 751KB - A 34% decrease.
-The caveat is that it took 10 minutes :D
+An example textfile of 1141KB got compressed into 751KB - A 34% decrease, the caveat being, it took 10 minutes :D

 ## How to use it:
   ### Encoding: